gbgabiola/notes/quotes.md

 > "I have decided to stick with love.
 Hate is too great a burden to bear." - Martin Luther King, Jr.

+> "When action grows unprofitable, gather information; when information grows unprofitable, sleep." - Ursula K. Le Guin

+> "A good traveler has no fixed plans and is not intent on arriving." - Lao Tzu

+> "Don't underestimate the value of doing nothing, of just going along, listening to all the things you can't hear, and not bothering." - Winnie the Pooh

 ## Friends

 > "To know who your true friends are, look out for the ones who say good things behind your back and bad things to your face." - Anonymous

 > "It takes a great deal of courage to stand up to your enemies, but even more to stand up to your friends." - J.K.
 Rowling

+> "Your relationship with yourself sets the tone for every other relationship you have." - Robert Holden

 ## Language